The universal six-functor formalism: Symmetric monoidal (un)straightening

 \end{proof}

-\begin{rmk} We conclude this section with an informal description of the straightening\,/\,unstraight\-en\-ing process in the symmetric monoidal case.
+\begin{rmk} We conclude this section with an informal description of the straightening / un\-straight\-en\-ing equivalence in the symmetric monoidal case.
 In view of the application in the main body of the text we specialize to the following situation.
 We assume that $D$ is an \icat with finite products, and we endow $\cD:=D\op$ with the coCartesian monoidal structure $\cD^\amalg$.

 \begin{enumerate}[(i)] \item Let $F^\otimes:D\op\to\calg{\iCAT}$ be a functor.
 Thus we may think of this as associating to every $d\in D$ an \icat $F(d)$ endowed with a symmetric monoidal structure $\otimes_d$.
 Moreover, for every edge $f:d'\to d$ in $D$, the associated functor $f^*:F(d)\to F(d')$ is symmetric monoidal.
 Under the equivalence of \Cref{tensor-un-straightening} we obtain a $\cD^\amalg$-monoidal \icat